Pomona College: Athletics

 Pomona'sPitzer's varsity athletics teams compete jointly with Pitzer CollegePomona College (another consortium member) as the Pomona-Pitzer Sagehens.
 The 11 women's and 10 men's teams participate in NCAA Division III in the Southern California Intercollegiate Athletic Conference (SCIAC).
 Pomona-Pitzer's mascot is Cecil the Sagehen, a greater sage-grouse, and its colors are blue and orange.
 Its main rival is the Claremont-Mudd-Scripps Stags and Athenas (CMS), the other sports combination of the Claremont Colleges.

 Club and intramural sports are also offered in various areas, such as dodgeball, flag football, and surfing.
 The physical education department offers a variety of activity classes each semester, such as karate, playground games, geocaching, and social dance.

 Athletics history

 Pomona's first intercollegiate sports teams were formed in 1895.
 They competed under several names in the school's early years; the name "Sagehen" first appeared in 1913 and became the sole moniker in 1917.
-Pomona was one of the three founding members of the SCIAC in 1914, and its football team played in the inaugural game at the Los Angeles Coliseum in 1923.
-In 1946, Pomona joined with Claremont Men's College (which would later be renamed Claremont McKenna College) to compete as Pomona-Claremont.
+Pomona was one of the three founding members of the SCIAC in 1914.
+In 1946, it joined with Claremont Men's College (which would later be renamed Claremont McKenna College) to compete as Pomona-Claremont.
 The teams separated in 1956, and Pomona's athletics program operated independently until it joined with Pitzer College in 1970.